Table of Contents

 Last week, I had a fantastic new experience: wine tasting in Ljubljana!
 I was only two days into my Slovenia trip, having crossed the border from Croatian Istria to Slovenian Istria and spent a night in idyllic Piran before heading to Ljubljana.

 To summarise, it didn’t take me long to try the local wine!
 It rarely does.
-Having just spent 3 months in Portugal enjoying port and vino verde, then 3 months in Croatia familiarising myself with Pošip, Plavac Mali and rare Grk wine from Korčula Island, I’d had some fantastic vino experiences of late.
+Having 3 months in Portugal enjoying port and vino verde, 3 months in Croatia familiarising myself with Pošip, Plavac Mali and rare Grk wine from Korčula Island, and a wonderful time making my own Moravian wine in the Czech Republic, I’d had some fantastic vino experiences of late.

 Could Slovenian wine compete?